Adam and the Ants: Replacement line-up and breakthrough

 In November 1980, the album Kings of the Wild Frontier was released and became a hit in the United Kingdom, putting Adam and the Ants at the forefront of the New Romantic movement, and the band completed a 32-day UK tour.
 The album reached number one on the UK Albums Chart on 24 January 1981.

 A third single "Antmusic" was released later in November; it peaked at number two in January 1981 and at number one in Australia, where it stayed for five weeks.
 Both Decca and Do It Records re-released the band's previous output; "Young Parisians" reached number nine in the UK in December 1980 and Dirk Wears White Sox peaked at number 16 in the UK Albums Chart in February 1981.
 "Cartrouble" and "Zerox" also charted that month, peaking at numbers 33 and 45, respectively, in the UK Singles Chart.

-In February 1981, Adam and the Ants played at the Royal Variety Performance, the band played two songs "Antmusic" and "Dog Eat Dog", but bassist Mooney refused to take the performance seriously, and it was later claimed his bass strap had broken.
+In February 1981, Adam and the Ants played at the inaugural Children's Royal Variety Performance, the band played two songs "Antmusic" and "Dog Eat Dog", but bassist Mooney refused to take the performance seriously, and it was later claimed his bass strap had broken.
 Footage of the performance clearly shows Adam Ant being very annoyed with Mooney and mouthing "what the hell was that?" followed by an obscenity and the end of their set.
 Mooney was subsequently sacked and replaced with Gary Tibbs.
 CBS re-released the single "Kings of the Wild Frontier", which peaked at number two in March that year.